 Especially in remote areas, be ready to rig up reliable, strength-rated tow straps if you get stuck.
 Just be sure the vehicle pulling on the other end is capable, use strong points on both the towing and towed vehicle (not the bumper!), and beware of traffic and other hazards.

-You should also have spare fuses and a jug of coolant for longer trips.
+You should also have spare fuses and a jug of coolant for longer trips in your emergency kit.
 The ESG Essentials Car Kit ($225) has tools as well as other survival equipment.
-Or just make your own toolkit.
+There are other budget options out there too, or you can make your own.
 At the minimum, carry a Leatherman or similar multitool, which can get you through a lot of minor repairs.

 Spare Tire & Jack